atharva162/namaste-javascript-notes/notes/season-1/lecture-13.md

 ### Q: What is Named Function Expression?

-Same as Function Expression but function has a name instead of being anonymous.
+Same as Function Expression but function whose value is being assigned has a name instead of being anonymous.

 ```js
 var b = function xyz() {